Banjo-Kazooie: Grunty's Revenge: Development

 Grunty's Revenge was developed by Rare for the Game Boy Advance (GBA), a handheld game console by Nintendo.
 Production lasted four years and began in August 1999, a year before the release of Banjo-Tooie and when Rare was still a second-party developer for Nintendo.
 Although it was developed and released on the GBA, Grunty's Revenge was initially planned for the system's predecessor, the Game Boy Color.
 It was originally titled Banjo-Kazooie: Grunty's Curse and was conceptualised by a small team.
 Grunty's Curses story was different: it was set in a parallel universe, did not involve time travel, and would have taken place several years after the events of Banjo-Kazooie.
 In the story of Grunty's Curse, Gruntilda curses Bottles the mole and Mumbo Jumbo, and kidnaps Kazooie and turns her into a monster; to save them, Banjo must find several magic ingredients.
 As he has not adventured in a long time, Banjo sets out to be retrained by Bottles' grandfather Grampa Mole (who became Bozzeye in the final version).
 The original plot is referenced as an in-joke in the final game; when Banjo finds Kazooie, he says he is surprised Gruntilda did not turn her into a monster.
 Originally conceived as a side-scrolling platformer, Grunty's Curse was to feature more levels and power-ups than Grunty's Revenge.
 Rare was working on the game's sprites when production halted in late 1999.

 Production restarted after Nintendo released the GBA.
 Rare retitled the game Grunty's Revenge and changed the plot so it would fit better in the series' universe.
 It was announced and showcased along with Rare's other GBA games they were working on at the time at E3 2001.
-Development continued even after Rare was acquired by Nintendo's rival Microsoft, who currently does not make handheld game consoles, in 2002.
-Grunty's Revenge was nearly complete at the time, but Rare chose to continue to fine-tune it during their transition to a first-party developer.
-It also gave them time to implement 3D computer graphics.
+In 2002, Microsoft, who had entered the gaming industry with the Xbox a year prior, acquired Rare.
+Despite this, development of Grunty's Revenge continued, as the game was nearly finished and Microsoft did not have a handled system at the time.
+Rare chose to continue to fine-tune it during their transition to a first-party developer for Microsoft, giving them time to implement 3D computer graphics.
 A multiplayer mode using the GBA's Game Link Cable was planned but cut.
-In 2003, Microsoft was collaborating with THQ to publish Rare's GBA projects, including Grunty's Revenge, a remake of Sabre Wulf (2004), Banjo spinoff Banjo-Pilot (2005), and It's Mr. Pants (2005).
+In 2003, Microsoft collaborated with THQ to publish Rare's GBA projects, including Grunty's Revenge, a remake of Sabre Wulf (2004), Banjo spinoff Banjo-Pilot (2005), and It's Mr. Pants (2005).
 The game was released in North America on 15 September 2003 and in Europe on 24 October.
 It was Rare's first game after the Microsoft buyout and their first game in 8 years that was not published by Nintendo or Rare themselves.
 In June 2005, French company In-Fusio released a port of the game for mobile phones, alongside another mobile game comprising the minigames, Grunty's Revenge Missions.